-Tools you need to clean a hotel room
+First, what do you need to clean a hotel room?

-A typical housekeeping cart will include the following:
+A typical hotel housekeeping trolley includes the following:

 - Floor, surface, and bathroom cleaners